CI/CD with Docker for Beginners

-Modern application development approach involves the use of agile methodologies, which allows for faster and more efficient development cycles.
+Modern application development uses agile methodologies, which allow for faster and more efficient development cycles.
 This approach emphasizes collaboration and communication between developers, testers, and other stakeholders throughout the entire development process.
 It also incorporates continuous integration and delivery, which ensures that each new feature or update is thoroughly tested before being released to the public.

 This article focuses on continuous integration, more specifically, the role of Docker in a CI/CD pipeline.